Love Grenade

 Love Grenade is the 13th solo studio album by American rock and roll musician Ted Nugent.
 It was released on September 4, 2007.
 It was recorded at DRS Studios in Waco, Texas.
-Sales figures, however, have been low, with the album only selling 360,000 copies in its first week, landing it at No. 186 on the Billboard 200.
+Sales figures, however, have been low, with the album only selling 3,000 copies in its first week, landing it at No. 186 on the Billboard 200.

-The album features of new version of the song "Journey to the Center of the Mind", a hit for Nugent's 1960s group The Amboy Dukes.
+The album features a new version of the song "Journey to the Center of the Mind", a hit for Nugent's 1960s group The Amboy Dukes.

 The pre-release cover art drew some controversy, as it depicts a naked woman bound and bent over on a large platter, with a grenade in her mouth.
 Eagle Records pulled the planned cover, and instead released a milder design featuring a hand grenade with a pink ribbon affixed.